Learn how to use

 COPY INTO landing_table FROM 'dbfs:/Volumes/quickstart_catalog/quickstart_schema/quickstart_volume/raw_data' FILEFORMAT = PARQUET; COPY INTO json_table FROM 'dbfs:/Volumes/quickstart_catalog/quickstart_schema/quickstart_volume/raw_data/json' FILEFORMAT = JSON;

-The following example loads data from S3 and ADLS Gen2 into a table using Unity Catalog external locations to provide access to the source code.
+The following example loads data from S3 into a table using Unity Catalog external locations to provide access to the source code.

 External location privileges apply to all nested directories under the specified location.